-1.2.
+1.1.
 Regulatory and Governance Framework

-1.2.1.
+1.1.1.
 National Regulations and International Treaties

-The SEP takes into consideration the existing national and international institutional regulatory framework that guarantees the right of speech, reunion, access of information, participation, etc. The following are national legislations relevant to this SEP:
+The updated SEP takes into consideration the existing national and international institutional regulatory framework that guarantees the right of speech, reunion, access to information, participation, etc. The following are national legislations relevant to this SEP: